Skip links

 December 83,180 35,320 2,000 - 500 121,000

-In Feb 2025, Total Oil stocks increased by 35.74% compared to the same month in the previous year Feb' 24 and showing 92.72% higher stocks as compared to the preceding month, January 2025.
-Palm oil (PO) stock saw a increase by 10.68% when compared to its Feb 2024 levels, while soft oil stocks has seen an increase by 296% during the same period.
-Due to recent political unrest and changes of Govt in Bangladesh, the Oil imports have been impacted and may continue till March but expecting it to be gradually coming back to normal.
+In October 2025, Total Oil stocks increased by 22.48% compared to the same month in the previous year October 24 and showing 36.19% higher stocks as compared to the preceding month, September 2025.
+Palm oil (PO) stock saw a sharp increase by 23.29% when compared to its October 2024 levels and 12.50% higher when compared to September 2025 stock levels, while soft oil stocks has seen an increase by 12.50% for October 2025 when compared to October 2024 levels.
+The sharp increase in oil stocks in October 2025 was mainly due to high imports as compared to the previous months.
+Refiners also focused on increasing inventories leading to a significant increase in stock levels.

 Source: MPOC Market Intelligence